tonyslowdown/learn-rustlang/README.md

 # Shortcut for building binary and running it.
 cargo run

-# Check to see if code compiles, but no executabl is outputted.
-Useful for  quicklychecking code.
+# Check to see if code compiles, but no executable is outputted.
+Useful for quickly checking code.
 cargo check

+# Locally build and open documentation in browser for all project dependencies.
+cargo doc --open
 ```

+`String` is growable, UTF-8

+*associated function* is analogous to *static member functions* in c++.